GlorifiedHam/Projekt_klientprogrammering/README.md

 4. "Git status" will show what is diffrent from your computer and github.

-5. "git add Name of the file"  will add the file/ changes into our git project.
+5. "git add Name of the file" will add the file/ changes into our commit que.
+We can also use "git add A" or "git add ." which will add every thing changed into our commit que.
 If we use "git status " after using a git add we will see that there is a change to be commited.

 6. "git commit -m"here we will add the message the quotes are needed!" " Now the changes are commited but only located in your machine.